 Upon close inspection, all of the numbers lined up.
-Even when we started with a standard build weight and used our TCM Buyers Guide wet weight calculation, it still lined up, with payload to spare.
-Lance Campers has indeed built a half-ton short bed truck camper that’s a perfect match for a properly configured 2015 Ford F150.
+Even when we started with a standard build weight and used our Lance Buyers Guide wet weight calculation, it still lined up, with payload to spare.
+Lance Campers has indeed built a half ton truck camper that’s a perfect match for a properly configured 2015 Ford F150.

 Suddenly, the importance of this demonstration hit us.
 What if every truck camper manufacturer properly matched their new models to a specific truck prior to launch?
 And not just on paper, but with an actual truck including tie-downs, turnbuckles, and any necessary suspension equipment.

 Showcasing a truck and camper match would not only legitimatize the new model, but simplify the pre-purchase research for the consumer.
 Put another way, many folks who are interested in the new model will see the match, and buy the rig.
 We know this because of how many folks bought a 2013 Lance 855-S and 2013 Chevy/GMC 3500 rig after our Payload Match Challenge series in late 2012.